 This might seem like a lot.
 But we’re not doing this all at once or all in one day.
 Also, there is a BIG difference in learning and understanding for a 2 year old and 4 year old.
 I do not want to hold the older one back, but I also want to make sure that the younger one gets important lessons for himself.
 And N still gets things out of the younger lessons.
 The Bible Basics and Psalms of Praise are great basic books.
 One encourages counting and learning bible facts while doing so (4 gospels, 9 fruits of the spirit, 10 commandments) while the praise book encourages movements (kneel, clap, dance) with scriptures to teach why we do those things as worship!

-We normally read Jesus Calling at lunch time as a little devotional.
+That said, we normally read Jesus Calling at lunch time as a little devotional.
 I cannot count how many times we’re read the Storybook bible but I keep seeing other mamas posting about listening to it and I think once I figure that out we’re going to start doing that while I prep food or get ready!!!

 Cornerstones is fabulous.
 It is a simple question and answer.
 I’ve learned a lot already.
 We always think that there’s such a fancy description for answers to these questions but this book breaks it down easily.
 N is into asking why so the Indescribable book is helping us deal with these questions with biblical wisdom.